 Resolution is the number of pixels that compose the images on a TV display.
 You’ll always want a high resolution because the more the number of pixels, the higher the quality and sharpness of the visuals.

 With HD (720p) resolution, you get 921,600 pixels, which doubles to 2 million at Full HD (1080p).
 With a 4K TV, you are looking at 8 million pixels, which is an enormous upgrade in picture quality from Full HD.
 Since the Apple TV 4K is designed to support 4K resolution, you wouldn’t be utilizing it thoroughly if you pick a TV that can’t display content in 4K.

 There are some TVs in the market that offer 8K resolution, but there are two reasons why you may want to skip them for now.
 First, you won’t find them in screen sizes below 65 inches, so if you’re after a compact design of a TV, it probably won’t have the cinematic quality of 8K.
 You’ll have to get one of the biggest screens on the market today for that 8K resolution.
 Second, there is practically no 8K content to stream on any digital streaming app.
-It’ll probably be a few years before 8K resolution becomes prevalent and 8K-compatible content starts showing up on popular streaming services.
+It’ll probably be a few years before the 8K resolution becomes prevalent and 8K-compatible content starts showing up on popular streaming services.

-In general, there are four display technologies on the display market, namely LCD, LED, OLED, and QLED.
+In general, there are four display technologies on the display market: LCD, LED, OLED, and QLED.

 LCD, liquid crystal display, uses fluorescent tubes to produce light.
 Unfortunately, their picture quality is low compared to LED, OLED, and QLED displays.
 They’re also the least expensive option.

 LED technology (light-emitting diodes) also incorporates a liquid crystal display, but it uses light-emitting diodes to create light.
 Compared to LCDs, LED TVs have superior image quality and sharpness.